 The Group's revenue and costs are primarily denominated in Hong Kong dollars and Renminbi.
 The Group currently does not have a foreign currency hedging policy.
 However, the Directors continuously monitor the related foreign exchange exposure and will consider hedging significant foreign currency exposure should the need arise.
-During the year, the Group did not use any financial instruments for hedging purposes.
+During the year ended 31 December 2019, the Group did not use any financial instruments for hedging purposes.